anikronjon/DevOps/day03/tasks.md

-Solve Git problems
+Kubernetes
--
+- What is Kubernetes

-Solve Jenkins problems
+- What is the alternative of Kubernetes
--
+- Install Kubernetes on windows

-Solve Docker problems
--
+- Install Kubernetes on linux